-If you e-file, you must attach a copy of Form 8885 and the required documents to Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return.
+If you e-file, you must attach any required documents to Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return.
 Mail Form 8453 and the attachments to the address shown in the Form 8453 instructions.